-In addition, wood can crack, deteriorate from exposure to moisture, and is susceptible to insect damage.
+Wood can crack, deteriorate from exposure to moisture, and is susceptible to insect damage.
 If you only need temporary decking or decking for lightweight items, wood can fulfill this role.
-For long-term and heavy-duty use, consider an alternative option.
+For long-term and heavy-duty use, consider an alternative option like wire.

 Pallet Racking Accessories

-Column protectors are shields that protect the uprights against impact damage from forklifts and other material-handling equipment.
+Column protectors are shields that protect the uprights against the chances of damage from forklifts and other material-handling equipment.
 A forklift collision can damage the frame, increasing the risk of system collapse.

 If you have two pallet racks positioned back to back, a row spacer can connect the two, attaching directly to the uprights.
 Row spacers can set the spacing between them while also increasing the stability and strength of the two systems.